srhcrete/Jam-Space/README.md

 #### As a Provider I can...
 * create my own profile and upload images.
-* Post open Bookings with location, images, and tags.
-* Edit and Reschedule bookings and Delete completed bookings.

 #### As a Band I can...
 * create my own profile and upload images.
-* Request bookings from the open bookings list.
-* Book a service and pay the provider.

 ## Booking Features
 * When a booking has been approved and scheduled, the status will update to booked.